West Yellowstone is the most famous entryway city to Yellowstone National Park, located in southwest Montana between the Wyoming and Idaho border.

 So you can expect to see lots of happy people here all year long, either on the streets or at the town rodeo.

-Still confused regarding which places to visit on your trip to West Yellowstone?
+Are you still confused regarding which places to visit on your trip to West Yellowstone?

-Traverse The Yellowstone National Park
+Traverse Yellowstone National Park